September 13, 2019 Weather Forecast

 Waikoloa

-Today: Scattered showers after noon.
-Partly sunny, with a high near 88.
-East wind 6 to 10 mph becoming west northwest in the morning.
-Winds could gust as high as 20 mph.
+This Afternoon: Scattered showers.
+Mostly cloudy, with a high near 88.
+West northwest wind 8 to 10 mph, with gusts as high as 20 mph.
 Chance of precipitation is 50%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Scattered showers before 9pm.
 Mostly cloudy during the early evening, then clearing, with a low around 71.
 West northwest wind 5 to 13 mph becoming east southeast after midnight.
 Winds could gust as high as 20 mph.
 Chance of precipitation is 50%.

-Saturday: Isolated showers after 9am.
-Sunny through mid morning, then becoming mostly cloudy, with a high near 88.
+Saturday: Isolated showers between 9am and noon, then scattered showers and thunderstorms after noon.
+Some of the storms could produce heavy rainfall.
+Increasing clouds, with a high near 88.
 Light and variable wind becoming west northwest 5 to 8 mph.
-Chance of precipitation is 20%.
+Chance of precipitation is 30%.